defold/doc/docs/en/manuals/physics-objects.md

 Mask
 : The other _groups_ this object should collide with.
 You can name one group or specify multiple groups in a comma separated list.
 If you leave the Mask field empty, the object will not collide with anything.
 [Learn more about collision groups](/manuals/physics-groups).

+Generate Collision Events
+: If enabled, will allow this object to send collision events

+Generate Contact Events
+: If enabled, will allow this object to send contact events

+Generate Trigger Events
+: If enabled, will allow this object to send trigger events

 ## Runtime properties